I am Pascale Miller and Naturelovers is my business.

 Environmental sustainability and reconciliation

 I am learning about the importance of connecting to the land I live and work on, reconciling with the Kulin nations who have been disconnected from their land, cultural heritage and language.
 I feel it is our duty to learn from our predecessors who lived so closely with the environment, who knew its cycles, spirit and consequences of not living sustainably.
 I believe the way to protect cultural heritage, regenerate the habitats and ecosystems which recent generations have damaged, reinvigorate the endangered languages and cultures of Melbourne, and be part of the reconciliation process is to reconnect our generation and future generations with the land and its heritage.
-We are now responsible guardians of the land, and we are part of nature.
+We are now responsible custodians of the land, and we are part of nature.
 We can raise environmentalists empowered to make their world a better place!